ehpor/hcipy/doc/performance.rst

 By default, :py:func:`~hcipy.fourier.make_fourier_transform` estimates the execution time of each available method based on theoretical complexity estimates.
 You can also use the ``planner='measure'`` option to perform actual timing measurements for more accurate selection, though this takes longer.

-The estimated optimal switching point between Fourier transform methods varies significantly by hardware.
+The optimal switching point varies significantly by hardware.
 A method that is fastest on one machine may be slower on another due to differences in CPU architecture, memory bandwidth, and cache sizes.
-Currently, the execution time is modeled using measured execution times on a Macbook M2 Pro.
+The performance model is currently calibrated on a MacBook M2 Pro.
 To optimize Fourier transform performance for your specific hardware, use the performance tuning tool:

 .. code-block:: bash